+Requirement of local nuthorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Reporting at least annually on performance, value for money and the stewardship of its resources Good.
+Service and Financial performance are reported quarterly to committees, Statement of Accounts, Annual Governance Statement.
+None.
 2. Ensuring members and senior management own the results Good.
 Members and SLT receive and approve reports.
 None.
 3. Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on this assessment including an action plan for improvement and evidence to demonstrate good governance (annual governance statement) Good.
 Annual Governance Statement.
 None.
 4. Ensuring that the Framework is applied to jointly managed or shared service organisations as appropriate Good.
 Annual Governance Statement.
 None.
 5. Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations Good.
 Format follows best practice.
 None.

-Supporting Principle 3: Assurance and effective accountability equirement of local uthorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Supporting Principle 3: Assurance and effective accountability

+Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1 .
 Ensuring that recommendations for corrective action made by external audit are acted upon Recommendations from external audit acted upon.
 Regular communication between S151 Officer and External Auditor.
-Progress made against external audit recs are reported to Audit Committee 2.
-Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon Internal Audit report directly to Audit Committee.
+Progress made against external audit recs are reported to Audit Committee None.
+2 internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon Internal Audit report directly to Audit Committee.
 Recommendations from internal audit acted upon.
 Compliance of Internal Audit arrangements with Public Sector Internal Audit Standards.
 Regular communication between S151 Officer and Internal Auditor.
 None.
-3. Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations Corporate Peer Challenge undertaken January 2022.
+3 .
+Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations Corporate Peer Challenge undertaken January 2022.
 All recommendations were implemented.
 OFLOG Best Value approach has been approved by Council None.